 DO YOU NEED HELP WITH A CIVIL LEGAL PROBLEM?
 Please contact the statewide referral service CLEAR, toll free (888) 201-1014.

 Mike suffered from a chronic illness and was facing significant debt and housing issues, including garnishment of his wages, back taxes owed to the IRS, and eviction from his apartment.
-Through the Debt Relief Clinic, a SCLS staff attorney assisted him in filing for bankruptcy to recover garnished wages and eliminate his overwhelming debt burden.
+A SCLS staff attorney assisted him in filing for bankruptcy to recover garnished wages and eliminate his overwhelming debt burden.
 SCLS helped him avoid the devastating effects of an eviction filing by timely vacating his apartment, and provided a letter for him to present to potential landlords explaining his bankruptcy and financial situation.
-He is now progressing with his bankruptcy case and plans to use the nearly $1,000 to be recovered from garnishment through bankruptcy to help secure new housing.
-It also appears his outstanding debt to the IRS will be discharged, and since the IRS has been keeping his tax refund for several years, this will further improve his ability to afford rent in the future.
-Mike told our staff attorney she was “like an angel with no wings,” and has expressed “money talks” when dealing with private landlords - because he has now dealt with his debt issues appropriately and freed up his financial resources to pay rent and a bigger security deposit, landlords are now more open to rent to him.( Debt Relief, Bankruptcy, Housing )
+His outstanding debt to the IRS was discharged and he now receives his annual refund, improving his ability to pay rent.
+Because he dealt with his debt issues appropriately, landlords are now more open to rent to him.( Debt Relief, Bankruptcy, Housing )

-At age 17, Dionne was sexually assaulted by a much older man who lived in a neighboring apartment.
+At age 17, Dionne was sexually assaulted by a man who lived in a neighboring apartment.
 Police and prosecutors were investigating her case but had not made an arrest or charging decision, and the neighbor was continuing to harass the teenager so much that she was afraid he would assault her again.
-A SCLS staff attorney represented her in obtaining a Sexual Assault Protection Order that required the perpetrator to relocate out of the building and have no further contact with her.
+A SCLS staff attorney helped her get a Sexual Assault Protection Order that required the perpetrator to relocate out of the building.
 The attorney also helped facilitate contact with the prosecutor so she could make a proper charging decision.
 SCLS connected Dionne with support services so she could begin the healing process.
-She reports feeling much safer now that she no longer sees her attacker near her home.( Direct Representation )
+Dionne feels much safer now that she no longer sees her attacker near her home.( Direct Representation )